PrincetonUniversity/kaltura_archiver/README.md

 So only if a video is replaced after archival which is unlikely since few users have that ability and if the versioned video has the same size, which is even more unlikely, will the procedure loose the versioned video.

-## Reports ##
+## Enhance tsv Report with ldap information ##

-### video list with creator ids and their ldap status ###
-Use this report to generate a list of videos with information on the creator associated with the entry:
-   1. creators netid
-   1. active/inactive according to ldap
-   1. name
-   1. org unit

-ldap expression that determines whether an account is active:
+[add_ldap_status.py](iadd_ldap_status.py]) adds three columns 'status', 'name', and 'org_unit' to a tsv report.
+It derives these values from the creator_id value in the tsv report and ldap status data.

+It uses the hard coded ldap base, 'o=princeton university,c=us', and the following ldap expression todetermine whether a user is stillactive,  see  [puldap.py](puldap.py)
 ~~~
 (&(uid=<NETID>)(|(puresource=authentication=enabled)(puresource=authentication=goingaway)))
 ~~~

+Use as follows:
 ~~~
-./kaltura_aws.py list   [filter-options]a > list.tsv
+./kaltura_aws.py list   [filter-options] > list.tsv
 cat list.tsv | add_ldap_status.py > emhanced_list.tsv
 ~~~